 Here's my before pic with my trendy sticky note labelling system. 😁 All that white stuff looks the same without labels!

-1) I used Design Space to layout each of the labels separately.
+Here we go!1) I used Design Space to layout each of the labels separately.
 I chose "Straight & Simple" font because I'm a fan of the farmhouse style, but you can pick whichever font you like.
 Design each of your labels separately to the correct size and shape for your container.
 After you have filled your canvas with all of your designed labels, draw a box around all of them together and use the "attach" feature.
 This will allow you to keep everything laid out properly when you cut them.
 Otherwise your letters will get moved around on the matt before cutting....Not cool!
 Here's a picture of my design space canvas.

 2) Use your scissors to cut a piece of black vinyl to fit whichever size matt you are using.
 Lay down the vinyl (with paper backing) directly onto your cutting matt and load it into the machine.
 Set your blade to "vinyl" before cutting.
 My machine cut through the vinyl perfectly, leaving the paper backing fully in tact.
 When it is done cutting, slowly peel back the unwanted vinyl.
 Your letters will stay on the white backing.